JohnLCaron/rlauxe/docs/AuditRecord.md

 # The AuditRecord
-_last changed 03/02/2026_
+_last changed 03/16/2026_

-A complete _Audit Record_ has the following files in it:
+An _Audit Record_ may have the following files in it:

     $auditdir/
-        auditConfig.json    // auditConfigJson (old way)
-        auditCreationConfig.json // auditCreationConfigJson (new way)
+        // election record - output of createElectionRecord batches.json          // BatchesJson: BatchIF -> Batch (optional)
         cardManifest.csv      // AuditableCardCsv, may be zipped
+        cardPools.csv         // CardPoolCsv:    CardPoolIF -> CardPool (optional)
         contests.json         // ContestsUnderAuditJson
-        electionInfo.json     // ElectionInfoJson
+        electionInfo.json     // ElectionInfoJson (new way)

-        oneauditPools.json    // OneAuditPoolCsv, OneAudit only
-        populations.json      // PopulationJson, optional
+        // auditRecord - output of createAuditRecord
+        auditConfig.json      // AuditConfigJson (old way)
+        auditCreationConfig.json  // AuditCreationConfigJson (new way)
+        auditSeed.json        // TODO
         sortedCards.csv       // AuditableCardCsv, sorted by prn, may be zipped

         roundX/
-            auditRoundConfigX.json  // configuration parameters for round X (new way) auditEstX.json       // AuditRoundJson,  the state of the estimation for this round auditStateX.json     // AuditRoundJson,  the state of the audit for this round sampleCardsX.csv     // AuditableCardCsv, complete cards used for this round; matches samplePrnsX.csv sampleMvrsX.csv      // AuditableCardCsv, complete mvrs used for this round; matches samplePrnsX.csv samplePrnsX.json     // SamplePrnsJson, complete sample prns for this round, in order
+            auditEstX.json       // AuditRoundJson,  an audit state with estimation, ready for auditing auditRoundConfigX.json  // auditRoundConfigJson, configuration for this round (new way) auditStateX.json     // AuditRoundJson,  the results of the audit for this round sampleCardsX.csv     // AuditableCardCsv, complete sorted cards used for this round; matches samplePrnsX.csv sampleMvrsX.csv      // AuditableCardCsv, complete sorted mvrs used for this round; matches samplePrnsX.csv samplePrnsX.json     // SamplePrnsJson, complete sorted sample prns for this round

+        private/                  (test only)
+            sortedMvrs.csv       // AuditableCardCsv, sorted by prn, matches sortedCards.csv, may be zipped unsortedMvrs.csv     // AuditableCardCsv (optional)

 ## Commitment Sequence